SkygearIO/features/features/370-auth-ui/web-ui.md

 At the root endpoint `/`, the user can sign up, sign in, perform multi-factor authentication, reset forgotten password.

-This endpoint supports [redirect_uri without client_id](#redirect-uri-without-client-id) and redirects immediately if the request is authenticated.
+This endpoint supports [redirect_uri](#redirect-uri) and redirects immediately if the request is authenticated.

 ### The sign in page